-If you’ve ever wondered about farm animal digestion, you might already know that many of these animals have more than one stomach.
-Since we know goats have a stomach of steel, is it possible that they have more than one?
+If you’ve ever wondered about farm animal digestion, you might already know that many of these animals are thought to have more than one stomach.

-The answer is yes!
-Goats are ruminants, having four stomachs total.
-But that really doesn’t have anything to do with them consuming inedible materials.
+The answer is slightly tricky!
+Goats are ruminants, and their stomachs have 4 chambers.
+However, they only have 1 true stomach.
 Let’s find out more about how the stomach works and what’s going on with their insatiable appetites.

-Goats have four stomach compartments that are equally important for digestion.
-It has three stomachs that are considered “forestomachs”, while the abomasum is the true stomach.
+Goats have four stomach chambers that are equally important for digestion.
+Goats have three chambers that are considered “forestomachs”, while the abomasum (the fourth) is the true stomach.

-Each of the stomachs performs a stand-alone function, ultimately working together to digest uniquely.
+Each of these chambers performs several functions, ultimately working together to digest food.

 Food first visits the rumen.
-The rumen is the largest forestomach, capable of holding up to two gallons.
+The rumen is the largest forestomach, capable of holding up to six gallons in large breed goats.
 It is a vat of fermentation where bacteria break down roughage with microorganisms.

 The abomasum is the main part of the stomach where typical digestive enzymes are.
 The rest of the food that has been passed through all stomachs is digested further.
 The abomasum is more comparable to a human stomach, as this is the part that functions similarly.